 Bonus: the Guys

 I kinda figure that this is one of the reasons girls wear makeup in the first place: they want to attract a guy.
-There's a lot that I could say on that, but I'm going to keep it short and sweet and say that, in my limited experience, there are plenty of guys out there who actually dislike makeup, and even more who could care less about it.
+There's a lot that I could say on that, but I'm going to keep it short and sweet and say that, in my experience, there are plenty of guys out there who actually dislike makeup, and even more who could care less about it.
+And to go back to the relationship thing from earlier, if a guy would only be interested in you if you're wearing makeup, you probably shouldn't get involved with him anyway.
 Just some food for thought. ;)

 Conclusion